 If Your Time is short

-In 2020, the Chan Zuckerberg Initiative gave $65 million to the Center for Election Innovation & Research to distribute grants for states to provide nonpartisan voter outreach.
+In 2020, Mark Zuckerberg and his wife gave $65 million to the Center for Election Innovation & Research to distribute grants for states to provide nonpartisan voter outreach.
 Georgia received $5.6 million, making it one of 23 states, including those led by Republican and Democratic officials, to get funding.

 Georgia Republican lawmakers joined other states and have since passed bans on private grants to election offices.